devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
-- fix: fix for failure to trigger cd set on auto after pre-cd is success which is also on auto which got triggered after ci  (#6361)
+- fix: Failure to trigger cd set on auto after pre-cd is success which is also on auto which got triggered after ci  (#6361)